 Introduction to Publishing

-Last modified: March 11th, 2026
+Last modified: June 23rd, 2026

 On this page

 CloudCannon is a Git-backed CMS, allowing you to store your website source files securely on a Git Provider.
 One benefit of Git is the capacity to work on content changes in parallel with separate Branches and control when changes are published to your live website.
-In CloudCannon, you can configure a Project for managing Sites connected to Branches in a single Git Repository, including designating a Main Branch and defining publishing workflows.
+In CloudCannon, you can configure a Project for managing Sites connected to Branches in a single Git Repository, including designating a Main Branch and defining Publishing Workflows.

-Articles in this section are useful for developers responsible for configuring publishing workflows, commit messages, and branching in CloudCannon.
+Articles in this section are useful for developers responsible for configuring Publishing Workflows, commit messages, and branching in CloudCannon.

 In the Publishing section of our Developer documentation, we cover: